Wastewater is then separated from human waste by putting it into large settlement tanks where solids sink to the bottom.

 4. Wastewater Goes to Final Settlement Tanks

 The treated water then passes through a final settlement tank.
 This is where the good bacteria sink to the bottom to form more sludge.
 This sludge is recycled into secondary treatment tanks.
-The clean water isonce more filtered slowly through a bed of sand, catching any remaining particles.
+The clean water is once more filtered slowly through a bed of sand, catching any remaining particles.

 5. Sludge is Treated & Recycled